About 50 States with Kids

 Would you like to see how you can visit all 50 states too?
 Subscribe via email and you’ll receive a free copy of my e-book, How to Visit All 50 States in 12 Trips.
 It contains maps and itineraries for all 12 trips.

 I love to travel near and far.
 When my kids were younger, we stuck a little closer to home.
 A friend and I decided to become hometown tourists and deliberately explore our city, Cincinnati.
 After a few years, we wrote a bestselling book about it.
 It’s called Adventures Around Cincinnati: A Parent’s Guide to Unique and Memorable Places to Explore with your Kids.
 We still go on our local adventures and I love to encourage parents in the Cincinnati area to explore with their kids.
+We speak to groups all over the city and have a monthly segment on the local FOX morning news.
 We also have the itch for foreign travel, although we can’t afford to do it often.
 I have a sister who moved to Sweden and several years ago we visited her and spent a month exploring Scandinavia.